 Acts 10:1-6 tells the story of a man named Cornelius:

-Cornelius was a centurion in Rome’s army.
-He commanded 100 soldiers in the Italian Regiment.
+Cornelius was a Roman centurion, which meant that he commanded 100 soldiers.
 This made him a man of some standing.
 But what truly made him different from other Romans was his view on religion.
 Rather than worshiping Rome’s assortment of pagan gods and goddesses, Cornelius worshiped Israel’s one God.
-He had not become a full proselyte to Judaism by submitting himself to circumcision, but he did make a sincere effort to live a life that was pleasing to Israel’s God.
-As a part of that effort, he prayed “always.”
+He hadn’t gone to the extreme of becoming a full proselyte to Judaism by submitting himself to circumcision, but he did make a sincere effort to live a life that was pleasing to Israel’s God.
+As a part of that effort, he “prayed to God always.”

 Don’t misunderstand, though.
-As fine a man as Cornelius was, he had not experienced salvation.
-He was not a Christian.
+Cornelius, despite his piety, was not a Christian and therefore hadn’t experienced salvation.
 To use Christ’s own terminology, he was a “lost” man who needed to be “saved.”
 This is made crystal clear in Acts 11:13-14, where Peter recounts Cornelius’ story.
 Peter says,

 It is interesting to see how religious a person can be and still not be saved.
 Certainly, Cornelius was sincere in his obedience to God’s law, his fasting, and his generosity to the Jewish people.
 He was not permitted to offer sacrifices in the temple, so he presented his prayers to God as his sacrifices.
 In every way, he was a model of religious respectability – and yet he was not a saved man.